oroinc/documentation/commerce/getting_started/navigation/record_tables.rst

 #. |IcRedo| **Refresh** --- Use to refresh the data displayed in the table and retrieve the latest details

    .. image:: /user_guide/img/getting_started/records/grids/grids_refresh.png
-      :alt: Refresh in the table
+      :alt: Refreshing data in the table

 #. |IcReset| **Reset** --- Use to clear the table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes you have made.

    .. image:: /user_guide/img/getting_started/records/grids/grids_reset.png
-      :alt: Reset in tables
+      :alt: Resetting data in the tables

 #. |IcSettings| **Grid Settings** --- Use to define which columns to show in the table.